 Who is Alice Marie Johnson, the great-grandmother Trump is granting clemency to?

-President Trump is granting clemency to Alice Marie Johnson, a great-grandmother who was sentenced to a life sentence in prison for non-violent drug charges — just one week after reality television star Kim Kardashian West visited the Oval Office to discuss the case, according to The Associated Press.
+"Good luck to Alice Johnson.
+Have a wonderful life!"
+Trump said in a tweet.

-The news of Johnson's clemency was first reported by Axios on Wednesday.
+After her release, Johnson thanked both Trump and Kardashian West, who she called an "angel" for being her advocate.

 Johnson, 63, was arrested in 1993 and convicted of drug conspiracy and money laundering in 1996, according to a Mic profile.
-She became involved with cocaine dealers after she lost her job, her son was killed, she and her husband divorced and her home was foreclosed on, Mic reported in 2013.
+She became involved with cocaine dealers after she lost her job, her son was killed, she and her husband divorced and her home was foreclosed on, Mic reported.

-According to Mic, Johnson said she did not sell drugs or make deals, though she did admit to acting as an intermediary for those involved, passing along messages.
+Johnson has said she did not sell drugs or make deals, though she did admit to acting as an intermediary for those involved, passing along messages.
 She was given life in prison without parole.

 “I did do something wrong,” Johnson previously told HuffPost.
 “But this [was] a bad choice in my life that has cost me my life.”